pvcraven/arcade_book/source/labs/lab_12_final_lab/final_lab.rst

        referring to.
 The description will be what is printed out.
 Like ``There is a rusty key here.``
     3. Create a list of items, much like you created your list of rooms.
-    4. If the item is in the user's room, print the item's description.
+    4. After your code to print the room description, loop through each item in your item list.
+If the item is in the user's room, print the item's description.
     5. Test, and make sure this works.

 Requirements for Part 2